allinbits/AiB-ATONE-Delegation-Program/README.md

 - **Feb 7, 2025 -** Selected validators will be notified and will be required to provide documentation for KYC

-- **Feb 11, 2025 - Feb 18, 2025 -** Selected validators will receive the delegation, upon successful verification and passing the KYC requirements. **Timeline extended to Feb 19 - Feb 24 to allow some extra time for the validators to submit documentation for KYC.**
+- **Feb 11, 2025 - Feb 18, 2025 -** Selected validators will receive the delegation, upon successful verification and passing the KYC requirements. **Timeline extended to Feb 19 - Feb 24 to allow extra time to finalise the KYC process.**

 ### Performance Review to ensure accountability and continued contribution